sharife/mantrabio/site/content/careers/_index.md

   imageUrl: /img/values-diagram.svg
   text: >-
-    Mantra Bio is founded on seven value pillars that we put into daily practice and core to how we wish to show up in the world.
-These pillars are key to sustaining Mantra Bio as an exciting, innovative and friendly place of work.
+    Mantra Bio is founded on seven value pillars that we put into daily practice and are core to how we wish to show up in the world.
+These pillars are key to sustaining Mantra Bio as an exciting, innovative, and friendly place of work.

     Click each bubble to learn more.